markiodev/Networker/README.md

 ```

 ## Getting Started
-Find more information about how to get started on our [Wiki](https://github.com/MarkioE/Networker/wiki) or view the [Examples](https://github.com/MarkioE/Networker/tree/master/Examples).
+Find more information about how to get started on our [Wiki](https://github.com/MarkioE/Networker/wiki) or view the Examples found inside the repository.

 ## Example